cerfacs-globc/icclim/pr_details.md

 PR Title: Integrate external notebooks and add CI synchronization

 ### Pull Request to resolve #354

-# Integrated C3S climate index notebooks and automated synchronization
+- [x] Unit tests cover the changes.
+- [x] These changes were tested on real data.
+- [x] The relevant documentation has been added or updated.
+- [x] A short description of the changes has been added to doc/source/references/release_notes.rst.

+### Describe the changes you made

-This PR integrates 6 notebooks from the C3S Copernicus Training repository and adds a synchronization mechanism.
+This PR integrates external notebooks from GitLab (C4I) and GitHub (Copernicus Training) into the icclim repository tutorials.
+The following major changes were implemented:

-## Proposed Changes

-### Notebook Integration
+1. Notebook Integration and API Update
-Integrated the following C3S notebooks into the tutorials:
-- cold_spell_duration
-- diurnal_temperature_range
-- heavy_precipitation
-- summer_days
-- tn90p
-- warm_wet_days

-All notebooks were updated to be compatible with icclim 7.1.0+ and fixed common issues such as header hierarchy, variable naming, and import ordering.
+   - Added 6 new tutorials from C3S/C4I to doc/source/tutorials/notebooks.
+   - Updated all notebooks to use the latest icclim.index API, replacing deprecated function calls.
+   - Fixed a path handling issue in deltaT_deltaP_anomaly.ipynb where PosixPath objects from glob were being overwritten in loops.
+- Fixed comprehensive notebook linting errors (E402, N816, T201, ERA001, S602, S603, S607) across all integrated notebooks.
+This includes moving imports to the top cell, renaming mixedCase variables, restoring informative prints with noqa suppression, and refactoring problematic subprocess/ncatted calls into native Xarray in-memory unit corrections.

-### Documentation
+2. Documentation and Versioning
-- Updated tutorials index to include the new C3S notebooks.
+   - Updated doc/source/tutorials/index.rst to include the newly added notebooks in the main tutorials list.
-- Added necessary image assets for the notebooks.
-- Updated release notes for version 7.1.0.
+   - Injected an icclim version compatibility note (Compatible with icclim 7.1.0+) into the introductory text of all notebooks.
+   - Resolved documentation build errors by normalizing the markdown header hierarchy (H1, H2, H3) and adding missing image assets.
+   - Updated the release history (doc/source/references/release_notes.rst) by consolidating all recent changes into the 7.1.0 section.

-### Automated Synchronization
+3. Automated Synchronization
-- Added a GitHub Action to synchronize the notebooks to external repositories (GitLab and GitHub) on every push to the master branch.
+   - Implemented a new GitHub Action (notebook_sync.yml) that automatically synchronizes the tutorials content from the icclim master branch to the external GitLab and GitHub repositories whenever changes are pushed.
+   - This ensures that tutorial resources remain consistent across different platforms.

-## Verification
+### Verification
 - Documentation build verified for header consistency and toctree inclusion.
-- Notebook linting fixed for E402, N816, ERA001, and S605/S602.
+- Notebook linting verified locally across all 13 integrated and native tutorials.
+- Subprocess removal verified in heavy_precipitation and warm_wet_days tutorials.
 - Synchronization workflow tested.